Packaged Curriculum from BEAM Discovery

-Now that BEAM Discovery has finished its third summer, we are excited to share curriculum and resources with the wider community.
-This winter, we will be releasing the first set of course materials, based on the class “Truth, Lies, and Logic” from our Logical Reasoning track.
-A second course will follow in the early spring.
+As we’ve run BEAM Discovery, we’ve developed a lot of wisdom and are excited to share curriculum and resources with the wider community.
+This year, we are releasing the first set of course materials, based on the class Truth, Lies, and Logic from our Logical Reasoning track.
+Two more courses are in progress and will follow soon.
 The courses will be posted free online for use by school clubs and other enrichment programs nationwide.
 They will also be used by faculty new to BEAM to get a clear sense of what a great BEAM course entails.

 Learn more about working for BEAM in the summer by clicking here: